sowiecki/gtfo/environment/README.md

 # Configurable appliction data

-In addition to these files, remember to save map backdrops to `client/assets` with descriptive names.
+In addition to these files, remember to save map backdrops to `client/assets` with correct location names.

-### room-coordinates.json
+### coordinates.json
 Room SVG shape properties.

 ### devices.json